Classification of lattice polytopes with small volumes

-In the present paper, we will classify all lattice polytopes of arbitrary dimension whose normalized volumes are at most $4$ based on the known classification of their $\delta$-polynomials (\cite{HHL,HHN}).
+One of the most important, however, unreachable goals of the study on lattice polytopes is to classify all of the lattice polytopes, up to unimodular equivalence.
+In lower dimension, the following classes of lattice polytopes are classified: \begin{itemize} \item $3$-dimensional lattice polytopes with at most $11$ lattice points \cite{Santos1,Santos2,Santos3}; \item $3$-dimensional lattice polytopes with one interior lattice point \cite{int1}; \item $3$-dimensional lattice polytopes with two interior lattice points \cite{int2}. \end{itemize} On the other hand, for arbitrary dimension, in each of the following classes of lattice polytopes, a complete classification is known: \begin{itemize} \item Centrally symmetric smooth Fano polytopes \cite{variety}; \item Pseudo-symmetric smooth Fano polytopes \cite{class,variety}; \item Lattice polytopes with $\delta$-binomials \cite{BH1,BH2,BN}; \item Lattice polytopes with palindromic $\delta$-trinomials \cite{BJ,HNT}. \end{itemize} It is fashionable among the study on lattice polytopes to classify the lattice polytopes with a given $\delta$-polynomial.
+In the present paper, we will classify all lattice polytopes of arbitrary dimension whose normalized volumes are at most $4$ based on the known classification of their $\delta$-polynomials \cite{HHL,HHN}.
 In the frame of a classification of general square systems of polynomial equations solvable by radicals, Esterov and Gusev \cite{4class} succeeded in classifying all lattice polytopes $\Pc \subset \RR^d$ whose normalized volumes are at most $4$ for which $\ZZ((\Pc,1) \cap \ZZ^{d+1})=\ZZ^{d+1}$.
 (Here $\ZZ((\Pc,1) \cap \ZZ^{d+1})=\{z_1\xb_1+\cdots+z_n\xb_n : z_1,\ldots,z_n \in \ZZ \}$ for $(\Pc,1) \cap \ZZ^{d+1}=\{\xb_1,\ldots,\xb_n \} \subset \ZZ^{d+1}$.)
 However, the condition $\ZZ((\Pc,1) \cap \ZZ^{d+1})=\ZZ^{d+1}$ is rather strong for achieving a classification of lattice polytopes.
-For example, no empty simplex does enjoy the property and, in addition, there exists a lattice non-simplex whose normalized volume is $4$ and which lacks the property.
-Combining our work with Esterov and Gusev \cite{4class} will establish a complete classification of lattice polytopes whose normalized volumes are at most 4.
-Moreover, our classification work will be making steady progress by means of $\delta$-polynomials.
+For example, no empty simplex satisfies the property and, in addition, there exists a lattice non-simplex whose normalized volume is $4$ and that lacks the property.
+Combining our work with a result of Esterov and Gusev \cite{4class} will establish a complete classification of lattice polytopes whose normalized volumes are at most 4 with their $\delta$-polynomials.